Dental Hygiene BAS Information

 Science Course Time Limits

-All Science classes must be completed within 7 years of the application deadline.
+All Science Courses must be completed within 5 years of the application deadline.
+There are no exceptions to this rule.

 Program Catalog Page: